List of The Godfather characters: Don Tommasino

 Don Tommasino is a Sicilian Mafia Don controlling the towns of Corleone and possibly Bagheria.
-He appears in all three films, first assisting and protecting Michael Corleone during his hiding in the American-occupied Sicily in The Godfather, hosting him first in Corleone and then in his own countryside villa, and acting as his liaison with Sonny in New York City.
-He is later seen in The Godfather Part II during Vito's storyline, as he "introduces" Vito to Don Ciccio in the 1920s (purportedly to ask for his blessing to start their olive oil exportation business, possibly implying that he has a role in the Corleones' cover company) and aiding him in the chieftain's assassination, after which he is injured by Don Ciccio's soldati.
-It is obviously implied that he takes the Don's place as chieftain of Corleone.
+He appears in all three films, and has been a loyal ally of the Corleone family for almost half a century.
+He first appears while assisting and protecting Michael Corleone during his hiding in the American-occupied Sicily in The Godfather, hosting him first in Corleone and then in his own countryside villa, and acting as his liaison with Sonny in New York City.
+He is later seen in The Godfather Part II during Vito's storyline, as he "introduces" Vito to Don Ciccio in the 1920s (purportedly to ask for his blessing to start their olive oil exportation business, possibly implying that he has a role in the Corleones' cover company) and aiding him in the chieftain's assassination, after which he is shot by Don Ciccio's soldati, leaving him partly paralyzed from the waist down.
+It is obviously implied that he takes the Don's place as the Mafia boss of Corleone.
 He last appears in The Godfather Part III, now forced on a wheelchair, hosting the Corleones at his villa.
 He is killed by the contract killers Mosca and Spara as he recognises them when they try to kill Michael disguised as friars.
 His death has a notable impact on Michael, ultimately leading him to decide to abandon Mafia life.

 Unlike most other Dons in the saga, Tommasino is known by his name/nickname rather than by his surname, according to the actual Sicilian use ("Tommasino" is a diminutive for "Tommaso").
 Don Tommasino is portrayed by Corrado Gaipa as an adult in Part I, by Mario Cotone as a young man in Part II and by Vittorio Duse as an old man in Part III.